NASA-PDS/template-repo-java/README.md

-# NASA PDS Incubator New Project Template
+# NASA PDS New Project Template
 This repo is a template repo used for creating new NASA PDS Incubator projects.